mkpartners/cremedelacrm-www/content/post/summer-23-release-highlights-news-automated-account-fields-and-account-logos-are-being-retired.md

 This is truly one of those features that, for some C-Suite executives and Sales Leads, is a game-changer/dealbreaker.
 There are of course orgs that don’t use them at all, but if you have high-level users who hate when thing “stop looking like they used to” you’ll want to get planning (or setting expectations) now.

-Of course, and as always, if you’d prefer to have a more personalized discussion about exactly how the change will affect your org, want someone to take a look under the hood and assure you it’ll be fine or assist making the necessary updates — [drop us a line](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N30000001gF9jEAE)!
-We’re always happy to help.

 Until next time, keep working hard, smart, and happy!
 And we’ll see you in the cloud.